neo4j-labs/llm-graph-builder/README.md

 ### Local deployment
 #### Running through docker-compose
 By default only OpenAI and Diffbot are enabled since Gemini requires extra GCP configurations.
-According to environment we are configuring the models which is indicated by VITE_LLM_MODELS_PROD variable we can configure model based on our need.
+According to the environment, we are configuring the models which indicated by VITE_LLM_MODELS_PROD variable we can configure models based on our needs.
 EX:
 ```env
 VITE_LLM_MODELS_PROD="openai_gpt_4o,openai_gpt_4o_mini,diffbot,gemini_1.5_flash"